-Performance – Assets Microservices – In AEM, asset’s upload performance is impacted primarily due to metadata processing, generating renditions, and storage.
+Performance – Assets Microservices – In AEM, an asset’s upload performance is impacted primarily due to metadata processing, generating renditions, and storage.
 In on-prem, these operations happen on authoring instance, taking most of the CPU, memory, and I/O resources.
 However, in the cloud service, asset upload processes are executed outside AEM authoring; in asset microservice and assets are stored in binary cloud storage.

 Road to Migration to AEM as a Cloud service:

-Content Transfer Tool – A tool provided by Adobe to support content transfer from on-prem AEM to the cloud service, including users and group.
+Content Transfer Tool – A tool provided by Adobe to support content transfer from on-prem AEM to the cloud service, including users and groups.
 Content transfer is a two-step process: content is first extracted and uploaded to Adobe’s temporary cloud storage (called migration set) and then ingests it to the targeted cloud service.
 This tool is supported on AEM on-prem versions 6.3 and above.

-Currently, AEM as a cloud service pricing will be based on consumption as opposed to per-CPU license cost (with FUP terms on number of users in the on-prem model).
-AEM Sites will be charged based on delivery site’s page views/API calls, and AEM assets pricing is based on number of users with storage limitations.
+Currently, AEM as a cloud service pricing will be based on consumption as opposed to per-CPU license cost (with FUP terms on the number of users in the on-prem model).
+AEM Sites will be charged based on the delivery site’s page views/API calls, and AEM assets pricing is based on the number of users with storage limitations.